ythecombinator/react-matchez/README.md

 - This component represents a **condition** to be satisfied.
 - Its `children` will be rendered if the `predicate` function returns a truthy value.
 - If you pass the `value` prop to its `Match` parent, it's going to be available as the first parameter of your `predicate` function.
+- It takes one type parameter:
+  - `Shape`: It's the shape of the `value` prop to its `Match` parent.
+Useful for type inference.

 ### Props